In this Article:

 Kimber’s Origins

-Kimber of Oregon quickly made a reputation for manufacturing quality .22 LR rifles – I remember when they first appeared on the market.
-They created quite a stir and commanded more than the average price that .22 rifles were selling for at that time.
-The metal was beautifully polished and the stocks were made of some of the finest-figured hardwood I’d ever seen on any .22.
-Kimber then acquired the Brownell quick-detachable rifle scope mount to sell with its rifles.
-It was at about this time they opened a second manufacturing facility in Oregon.
+Kimber of Oregon quickly earned a reputation for crafting high-quality .22 LR riflesâsomething I recall vividly when they first hit the market.
+They created a significant buzz and were priced higher than the typical .22 rifles of that era.
+The metalwork was exceptionally polished, and the stocks featured some of the most beautifully figured hardwood I had seen on any .22 rifle.
+Around this time, Kimber also acquired the Brownell quick-detachable rifle scope mount to pair with its rifles and opened a second manufacturing facility in Oregon.

 The Troubles Begin